earthcrafterman/PIGX-Main/README.md

 * The ATK/DEF of monsters can go up to 10,000, for example, Blue-Eyes White Dragon's ATK/DEF is 4000/3500

 Fixed "Missing the Timing" for everything except Counter Traps
-* All Counter Traps use "When...
-You Can" syntax, every other card uses "If...
-You Can" syntax
+* All counter effects use "When...
+You Can" syntax, every other effect uses "If...
+You Can" syntax instead

 Buffed Weak Types
 * Ritual Spells can now Ritual Summon monsters from the Deck